 The intention in the first half of 2019 is to establish a pilot international network of iLAND projects.
 Within this pilot network, IPEN has capacity to support 10-12 centres more actively, where these 10-12 centres partner with IPEN in producing materials and resources that assist both that centre, the pilot network as a whole and other projects around the world.
 For example, pilot Centres could be involved in translation of curriculum guides and other education resources, establishing systems for training of teachers and providing permaculture learning pathways that enable people to progress from introductory to more advanced levels.
 So most of these pilot centres will be in locations where English is not the first language.

-Already it is apparent that 3 levels of iLAND Centre may be defined, with one objective of the iLAND initiative being to support centres to steadily progress from one level to the next:
+Three levels of iLAND Centre have be defined, so an objective of the iLAND initiative is to support centres to progress from one level to the next:

-- Emerging iLAND Centres, that are working towards filfilment of the iLAND Criteria (equivalent to the UK’s ‘LAND Learners’ status);
+- Emerging iLAND Centres, that are committed towards fulfillment of the iLAND Criteria (equivalent to the UK’s ‘LAND Learners’ status);

 - Established iLAND Centres, that have fulfilled the iLAND Criteria;

-- Advanced iLAND Centres, that have exceed the iLAND criteria and which are outstanding permaculture learning and demonstration centres, which for example may have a particularly important role in training teachers that are native to the country in which they are located, and possibly neighbouring countries.
+- Advanced iLAND Centres, that exceed the iLAND criteria and which are outstanding permaculture learning and demonstration centres e.g. which may have a key role in training teachers native to the country they are located in, and possibly neighbouring countries.

-The iLAND network and designation for centres is an open network, so it does not tie any centre to a particular organisation or permaculture philosophy, other than the initial collaborative relationship with IPEN and other iLAND centres in the network.
+The iLAND network is an open network, so it does not tie any centre to a particular organisation or permaculture philosophy, other than the initial collaborative relationship with IPEN and other iLAND centres in the network.
 In addition, iLAND Centres:

 - can be social enterprises or other forms of non-profit organisation, or private or publicly owned or managed;

-- are supported and encouraged to identify and create their own sustainable income streams, so there will be a diversity of economic models amongst iLAND centres;
+- are supported and encouraged to identify and create their own sustainable income streams, so there will be a diversity of economic models among iLAND centres;

 - need not achieve all the iLAND Criteria before applying – part of the support from IPEN is to help projects achieve all the criteria.